-- Residence halls are always locked. - Resident assistants receive training in crisis management and crime prevention. - Residents receive crime prevention information throughout the academic year at floor meetings and training sessions as well as through electronic messages, and written materials. - Public Safety Officers patrol academic buildings, public areas of residential facilities and parking areas throughout the day and evening. - Security cameras monitor parking lots and facility entrances. - A series of emergency phones are located throughout campus. - Safe rides are available by calling Public Safety at (479) 979-2020. - New employees are provided with emergency and crime prevention information. - All employees receive an electronic copy of the Clery report each year. - All employees are instructed on procedures for reporting crimes and given written instruction on reacting to emergencies during the opening workshop in August of each year.
+- Residence halls are always locked. - Resident assistants receive training in crisis management and crime prevention. - Residents receive crime prevention information throughout the academic year at floor meetings and training sessions as well as through electronic messages, and written materials. - Public Safety Officers patrol academic buildings, public areas of residential facilities and parking areas throughout the day and evening. - Security cameras monitor parking lots and facility entrances. - A series of emergency phones are located throughout campus. - Safe rides are available by calling Public Safety at (479) 979-2020. - New employees are provided with emergency and crime prevention information. - All employees receive an electronic copy of the Clery report each year. - All employees are instructed on procedures for reporting crimes and given written instruction on reacting to emergencies at the beginning of the fall term in August of each year.

-Alcohol and Controlled Substance Policy University Policy
+Alcohol and Controlled Substance Policy

+University Policy

 It is a violation of University policy for any member of its community to violate alcohol or drug laws: federal, state, or local.
 The enforcement of this policy is the responsibility of the entire University community.
 It is particularly important that students who are of legal drinking age be actively involved in enforcing all aspects of this policy.
+Illegal Narcotics pose a serious health risk to our community.
 Selling or supplying alcohol to a minor is punishable by law and will not be tolerated.
 Student Standards of Conduct and Sanctions for violations of Drug and Alcohol Policies can be found in the Student Handbook.
+Employee Standards of Conduct and Sanctions for violations of Drug and Alcohol Policies can be found in the Employee Handbook.

 The unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance is prohibited on the campus or as part of any of its activities.
 Students or organizations accused of violating this policy and students of legal drinking age who furnish alcohol to minors or fail to conform to established laws and University regulations will be subject to administrative discipline and possible suspension or permanent dismissal from the University.
 All suspected violations shall be reported to Public Safety or the Office of Student Affairs for investigation.
+Employees accused of violating this policy will be subject to administrative discipline and possible termination from the University.
+All suspected violations shall be reported to Public Safety or the Office of Human Resources.